 Inflation Rate in Jordan averaged 4.93 percent from 1977 until 2022, reaching an all time high of 37.50 percent in August of 1989 and a record low of -4.54 percent in December of 1983.
 This page provides the latest reported value for - Jordan Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Jordan Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Inflation Rate in Jordan is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Jordan to stand at 1.30 in 12 months time.
-In the long-term, the Jordan Inflation Rate is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Inflation Rate in Jordan is expected to be 4.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Jordan Inflation Rate is projected to trend around 1.50 percent in 2023, according to our econometric models.